 The "Action Grid" lets you program the combat AI of your party members.
 One of the first games to let you do this.

-Also?
-Goddamn Spikey Tiger.
+Spikey Tiger.
 Spikey was a serious pain, as it could cause immense damage, moved very quickly, and most of its attacks knocked you unconscious, leaving you unable to attack.
-It could also cast fire magic, against which there is no defence.
-And since you don't have magic yet, you can only fight with your physical attacks when it jumps down to your level.
+It could also cast fire magic, against which there is no defense.
+And since this is the last boss you get before obtaining magic, you can only fight with your physical attacks when it jumps down to your level.

 Lime Slime.
 It's friggin' huge, taking up most of the screen, and touching it hurt you; also, it had a pretty high magic defense, so your favored strategy of spell-spamming wouldn't be very effective.

 Dread Slime too.
 As opposed to shrinking as it's health goes down, it instead just keeps growing and growing until it fills up the entire screen.
 By that time you'll be stuck between one of the crystals in the arena and Dread Slime itself.
 If you're very unlucky you'll be stuck far away from Dread Slime's weakpoint, so that you can only damage it with magic.
-God help you if you run out of MP.
+If you run out of MP, you're screwed.